Urban Social Issues Survey (USIS)

-In this study neighbourhood effects on the business community will be measured in two ways: Through surveys of people who work in the affected neighbourhoods, and through objective measurements from police, ambulance/fire, ARCHES (needle pickup), and the Diversion Outreach Team (DOT).
+In the Urban Social Issues Survey study, neighbourhood effects will be measured in two ways: Through surveys of people who work or live in the affected neighbourhoods, and through objective measurements from police, ambulance/fire, needle pickup teams, homeless outreach teams, and sentinel sites.

 Please contact Dr. Pijl for more information (firstname.lastname@example.org).